-The privacy changes initiated by Apple and the changes in user-level tracking introduced by Facebook and Google will lead to a decline in the third-party cookie.
+The privacy changes initiated by Apple and the changes in user-level tracking introduced by Facebook and Google will lead to a decline in third-party cookies.
 Over the next few years, as these privacy-minded companies become more prevalent, many of the old marketing avenues will disappear.
 One of these significant and immediate changes is the decline of third-party cookies.

 What are cookies?

 There are two different types of cookies.
-First-party cookies let the website know that you've already been to a particular page and also let you save data on your browsing like your preferences or password.
+First-party cookies let the website know that you've already been to a particular page and also let you save data on your browsing, like your preferences or password.
 Third-party cookies are becoming obsolete, but first-party ones are just as important now and always have been.

-"In a privacy-first world, having multiple sources of truth for measurement will be critical"
+"In a privacy-first world, having multiple sources of truth for measurement will be critical."

 – Source: Think with Google